dieterich-lab/sprinx/README.md

 The anticodon field is what drives model selection and arm-loss detection.
 The aa field only picks which armless (or per-AA canonical) model family to search; it has no other role.
-This matters for the GtRNAdb form specifically: it never carries an isoacceptor digit, so Leu and Ser each cover two anticodons under the same bare aa name.
-When that happens, sprinx tries each matching model and keeps whichever one anchors the anticodon, the same approach used to disambiguate filename-suffixed isoacceptor models (Leu1/Leu2, Ser1/Ser2).
+The GtRNAdb form never carries an isoacceptor digit, so Leu and Ser each cover two anticodons under the same bare aa name.
+When that happens, sprinx tries each matching model and keeps whichever one anchors the anticodon, i.e. the same approach used to disambiguate filename-suffixed isoacceptor models (Leu1/Leu2, Ser1/Ser2).

 ## Output